 Best Induction Cookware Reviews by Consumer Reports – America’s Test Kitchen

-Top 1 – T-fal C515SC Professional Nonstick Cookware
+Best on a budget – T-fal C515SC Professional Nonstick Cookware

 This nonstick, induction-safe cookware set is an affordable option and comes with lots of useful pieces such as the steamer insert that comes in handy for vegetables and fish.
 The piece features a nonstick interior equipped with the Thermo Spot indicator that notifies you when it’s preheated and ready for cooking by changing its color.